Skip to main content

 With community and commercial tools, Azure DevOps offers deep integration.
 The early version of TFS was a closed-off, one-vendor system; this is far from that.

-As previously said, hundreds of extensions are accessible in the marketplace, so chances are good that if Azure developers don’t already support something, a tool is available there.
+As previously said, hundreds of extensions are accessible in the marketplace, so if Azure developers don’t already support something, chances are good that a tool is available there.

 11) Continuous Integration and Delivery

 Azure DevOps offers a solid foundation for software-driven organizations so that you can deploy your solutions in a pipeline that supports continuous integration and deployment.
-In addition, the Azure DevOps CI/CD pipeline can help you move your solution from development to Azure DevOps delivery plan whether hosted on Azure or AWS.
+In addition, the Azure DevOps CI/CD pipeline can help you move your solution from development to Azure DevOps delivery plan, whether hosted on Azure or AWS.

 12) High Availability